ubuntu-mate/ubuntu-mate.org/_drafts/2021-04-22-ubuntu-mate-hirsute.md

 A highlight of the [Ubuntu MATE 20.10 release](https://ubuntu-mate.org/blog/ubuntu-mate-groovy-gorilla-release-notes/) was the transition to Ayatana Indicators.
-You can read 👓 the [20.10 release notes](https://ubuntu-mate.org/blog/ubuntu-mate-groovy-gorilla-release-notes/) to learn what Ayatana Indicators are why this transition will be beneficial in the long term.
+You can read 👓 the [20.10 release notes](https://ubuntu-mate.org/blog/ubuntu-mate-groovy-gorilla-release-notes/) to learn what Ayatana Indicators are and why this transition will be beneficial in the long term.

-We've added new versions of Ayatana Indicators including **Indicator Settings for the Control Center**, which can be used to configure the installed indicators.
+We've added new versions of Ayatana Indicators including **'Indicators' settings to the Control Center**, which can be used to configure the installed indicators.

 {:.center}
 ![Ayatana Indicator Settings](/images/blog/hirsute/ayatana-settings.png)
-**Ayatana Indicator Settings**
+**Ayatana Indicators Settings**

 Other indicator changes include: